Althealam/SkyDodger/README.md

 ---

-## 📓 Change Log | 更新日志
+## 📔 Update Log | 更新日志
 ```
-**2025/10/30** Commit the first version of skydodger, without the reinforcement learning part, only to construct a game.
+- 2025/10/30 Commit the first version of skydodger, without the reinforcement learning part, only to construct a game.
 ```